-Ph.D. expected 2024, is a wants to better understand the ecology of Lyme disease.
-She’s still defining her project, but there will be a lot of drag-sampling in her future!
+Ph.D. expected 2024, is asking questions about the community ecology of disease, focusing on ticks and Lyme disease, and how science is communicated in social media.
+She’s still defining her project, but there is a lot of drag-sampling underway this summer!

-- Andrew Li ’20 is completing his undergraduate Honors thesis studying otoliths in young-of-year brook trout, in collaboration with Keith and Kathy.
+- Andrew Li ’20 recently completed his undergraduate Honors thesis studying otoliths in young-of-year brook trout, in collaboration with Keith and Kathy.

 - Alex Conway ’20 was a Presidential Scholar with former postdoctoral researcher Jennie Brentrup, studying the effects of road salt on freshwater plankton communities.
 She also counts Gloeotrichia and helped out enormously with Andy’s quantitative social science work on harmful phytoplankton blooms in the media.

 - Haley Warzecha ’22 is working with Kaitlin on the tick project as a Sophomore Scholar and Presidential Scholar.